deepsita/VSD--Advanced-Physical-Design---OpenLane-SKY130/README.md

 * Interface between an application and actual hardware is brought in by the system software.
 * However, the hardware understands only the binaries, and hence an abstract interface which starts with Intruction Set Architecture, then the RTL Description.
 * Once RTL description is done, then the process of conversion of RTL to physical chip is done.
-* RISC-V is an open-source standard instruction set architecture (ISA).
-Each SoC has a RISC-V processor, memory, a range of I/O, and interfaces for embedding user functions.
-PicoSoC example components are UART, SPI memory controller, Scratchpad SRAM memory, SPI flash memo.
-The reference design of Raven PicoSoc - picorv32 is considered for further steps.
 ### ASIC Design Flow
 * The complete ASIC design requires three major components
   * RTL description of the design